nealmcb/dm_dev_guide/rust/rust.rst

 * Rust packages should be built using maturin, which manages the complexities of compiling and bundling cargo products.
 * Cargo additionally is to be used manage dependencies and run rust level tests.
-* pip is used as the mechanism to locally depoly the wheels created by maturin
+* pip is used as the mechanism to locally deploy the wheels created by maturin
 * pytest is used to run python level unit tests
 * coordinating these scripts for the developer is a Makefile